jxwleong/jtag-boundary-scan/README.md

 ```

 <div align="center">
   Snippet 2.
-Documentation from [6.] pg25
+Documentation from [6.] pg 25
 </div>

 Based on Snippet 2. , on the last bit of data shift, it must be on the next state which is `EXIT1_DR`.
 Note that the same principle apply to shifting of data and instrction.